 Get the most out of Senshu Park

-Here you can buy three-colored Hanami dango (sweet rice dumplings), soft-serve ice cream cones, souvenirs, and other items.
+Here you can buy Akita Dog goods, soft-serve ice cream cones, souvenirs, and other items.

 Why not stop by Hachiman Akita Shrine and buy a paper fortune after praying?
-The Hato (Pigeon) Paper Fortune folds into the shape of a cute pigeon.
+The Hato (Dove) Paper Fortune folds into the shape of a cute Dove.